VigneshDerangula/Vignesh_Derangula/README.md

 - 🔭 I’m currently working on **something cool 😉**

-- 🌱 I’m currently learning **Kafka and PySpark – for times when SQL isn’t fast enough and data isn’t big enough.**
+- 🌱 I’m currently learning **Kafka and PySpark – for times when SQL isn’t fast enough and data isn’t big enough.
+[Course link]**

 - 👨‍💻 All of my projects are available at [come for the data, stay for the pretty charts!](come for the data, stay for the pretty charts!)